grafana/sigma-rule-deployment/README.md

 ## Available Actions

 - [Sigma Rule Converter](./actions/convert/README.md): Converts Sigma rules to target query languages using `sigma-cli`.
 Supports dynamic plugin installation, custom configurations, and output management, producing a JSON output format that can be used by the integrator.
-- [Query Integrator](./actions/integrate/README.md): Given a folder of input files (as produced by the converter), each file containing a list of queries and relevant metadata, convert each into a Grafana Managed Alerting alert rule, optionally testing the queries against a configured Grafana instance to validate that it works as expected.
+- [Query Integrator](./actions/integrate/README.md): Given a folder of input query files (as produced by the converter), each file containing a list of queries and relevant metadata, convert each into a Grafana Managed Alerting alert rule, optionally testing the queries against a configured Grafana instance to validate that it works as expected.
 - [Rule Deployer](./actions/deploy/README.md): Given a folder of Grafana Managed Alerting alert rules (as produced by the integrator), deploy them to the configured Grafana instance, using Alerting's provisioning API.

 ## FAQ